WOMEN’S RED TENT

 *Flannel sheet if you want to experience an after-soak “wrap”

-*Food to contribute to the snack table or evening potluck.
+*Food to contribute to the snack table and/or the evening potluck if you choose to stay.
 A light lunch is provided.

 *Your $$ contribution